Chad Muma: Jacksonville Jaguars

-Muma was drafted in the third round (70th overall) of the 2022 NFL Draft by the Jacksonville Jaguars.
+Muma was drafted in the third round (70th overall) of the 2022 NFL draft by the Jacksonville Jaguars.
 The Jaguars reportedly selected Muma after hearing that the Broncos were planning to draft him 75th overall.
+He was selected using a selection Jacksonville acquired in a trade with the Carolina Panthers.
 He was the fourth inside linebacker selected in the draft and the second inside linebacker selected by the Jaguars after they drafted Devin Lloyd in the first round.
+As a rookie, Muma appeared in 16 regular season games and started two.
+He finished with 1.5 sacks, 47 total tackles, and one pass defended.
+In the 2023 season, Muma appeared in 17 regular season games and started two.
+He finished with 15 tackles and two passes defended as a result of the Jaguars decision to permanently place Devin Lloyd as the main inside linebacker.
+In the 2024, he appeared in 17 games and started three.
+He finished with 32 tackles.